mbarnettHMX/beneficial-ownership-engine/docs/deployment/AKS_DEPLOY.md

 ```

-Update SQL values:
+Update the SQL values shown in the image below.
+The database name, endpoint, username and password refer to the data lake create by the NB_Run_Transparency_Engine Synapse pipeline.
+Entries with '_TABLE' refer to default values for folders output by the Beneficial Ownership Engine and do not require change if the default folder names are used.

  ![image](images%2Fimage.png)

 ## 7. Install the ssl certificate

 Before deploying the final application it is necessary to setup a SSL.
-Use lets-encrypt along with cert-manager and implement the sSSLl
+Use lets-encrypt along with cert-manager and implement the SSLl
 using Cluster issuer.

 ```bash